noobvie/Grin-Landing-Pages/README.md

-# Grin Landing Page
+# Grin Landing Pages

+This repo is a living archive of [grin.money](https://grin.money) landing pages — one new theme per year.
+Each edition lives in its own `web/<site-name>-<year>/` directory so every version is preserved.
+Future years will bring fresh designs while past ones remain browsable here.

-Static landing page for [grin.money](https://grin.money) — plain HTML/CSS/JS, zero dependencies, zero build step.
-Cyberpunk/coder aesthetic targeting developers and the Grin community.
+The current live site is `web/grin-money-2026/` — plain HTML/CSS/JS, zero dependencies, zero build step.

 The deployment script is **domain-agnostic** — it works for any static site on any domain.